Technology Can Reduce Cell Phone Distracted Driving

 NSC recommends consumers do their homework.
 If you conduct research before purchasing a TV or lawnmower, why not do the same for distracted driving safety?
 Five features for your consideration:

-It’s important to check the default settings when you’re configuring the app or device.
-For example, many apps and devices block only texting by default, or allow hands-free use by default.
+Check the default settings when you’re configuring the app or device.
+Many apps and devices block only texting by default, or allow hands-free use by default.
 For the best safety benefit, change the settings to block hands-free and phone calls, as well as text messages.